 Saying “no” keeps us apart.
 Saying “yes” brings us together.
 And it’s the togetherness that contributes to happiness.
 In the end, doing the things that nurture our relationships is what lifts our spirits because it brings us closer to one another.

-Whether you celebrate Christmas, Hanukkah, Kwanzaa or the December solstice, the holidays can be a real challenge if you’re newly divorced or widowed.
+Whether you celebrate Christmas, Hanukkah, Kwanzaa or the December solstice, the holidays can be a real challenge if you’re newly divorced with the help of men’s child support lawyer or widowed.
 They were for me until I took the reindeer by the horns and decided to say a resounding “YES” to life.
 Consider the following:

 Say YES to slowing down